 he most important facts like dive conditions and climate, a list of dive operators (for places where there are more than 10 dive centers I have listed dive centers not anymore), dive safety (addresses of the hyperbaric chambers), and how to get to Burma and Thailand on one page and ready to print.

-On this page: diving facts about Burma (Mergui - archipelago) and Thailand
+On this page: diving facts about Burma (Mergui - archipelago) and Thailand (west coast)

-Look at my website about dive sites in Burma
+Look at my website about dive sites in Burma and Thailand

-Click here to look at underwater photos taken in Burma
+Click here to look at underwater photos taken in Burma and Thailand

-Map of Burma: Burma maps on www.worldatlas.com
+Map of Burma: Burma maps on www.worldatlas.com / political map

-/ Thailand maps on www.worldatlas.com
+Map of Thailand: Overview / Thailand maps on www.worldatlas.com

-flights from all over the world, some directly to Phuket, others to Bangkok
+East coast of Thailand: International flights from all over the world, some directly to Phuket, others to Bangkok first

-first Koh Lanta: Fly to Phuket, take taxi to harbor, take ferry to Phi Phi Island (ca. 8.30am) and change to another ferry on to Saladan in Koh Lanta.
 Burma: Fly to Phuket in Thailand and then go by Minibus to Ranong, then watertaxi to the harbor of Kawthung (Burma).
-This transport is usually arranged by the travelcompany. |
+This transport is usually arranged by the travelcompany.

 Sorry - but there are so many that I have decided not to list them anymore, it has become too much hassle to update all the information